I Want You (Janet Jackson song): Music video

 A portion of the video's premise was inspired by Jackson's then-relationship with record producer Jermaine Dupri, which was unconfirmed at the time.
 The singer said she was not hesitant to feature Dupri in the visual, although revealed it was the director's idea to do so.
 Meyers explained that he had the idea while filming the video for "Just a Little While", telling Jackson, "If I could get the two of you in a simple video together, it's gonna be gold".
 He also states that his idea was due to persistent rumors of their relationship circulating in the media, saying, "That's the whole concept here, a real simple video and then the slam dunk is JD's in the video.
 He hasn't been in any of her stuff and all the rumors of 'are they together, are they not together.'"
+In the video, Jackson can also be seen wearing a belly button ring that says "JD's."

 The video debuted on March 16, 2004, on BET's Access Granted, and was later available for streaming on the network's website.
 It begins with Jackson leaving her apartment in New York City at night, wearing a pink top, black jacket and jeans, before walking through the city's streets, until she enters a grocery store.
 Upon leaving the store, she gives coins to a beggar and interacts with two female friends before taking the bus.
 Jackson then enters a Boys & Girls Club recreation center to visit Dupri, her boyfriend, and the clip ends as they share a kiss.
 Along with Dupri, actor Bobb'e J. Thompson makes a brief cameo in the video.
 A scene of Jackson purchasing Trojan condoms was filmed to promote safe sex, but it was omitted from the final result, being replaced by a scene of Jackson shopping for apple juice and a lollipop instead.

 Following the Super Bowl incident, Jackson's singles and music videos were blacklisted by various entertainment conglomerates involved with the event who received massive FCC fines, including Viacom, which owns MTV, VH1, and co-produced the event, and CBS, which aired the event and owns Clear Channel Communications.
 A senior executive for Viacom stated, "MTV is absolutely bailing on the record.
 The pressure is so great, they can't align with anything related to Janet.
 The high-ups are still pissed at her, and this is a punitive measure", while Judy McGrath, MTV Networks Group's president responded, "We didn’t pull our support.
 The video didn't seem to connect with our audience.
 If there was demand for it, it would be on TRL".
 In British publication Music Week, Virgin's marketing director Elizabeth Nordy stated that MTV's lack of support due to the Super Bowl incident had been a "major catalyst" in the performance of Jackson's singles.
 Jam also responded to an MTV statement claiming the network never received Jackson's videos, pointing out that both BET and VH1 received it.